philipturner/MM4/README.md

 ### Levels of Theory

-MM4 offloads all molecular dynamics calculations to OpenMM.
+MM4 currently offloads molecular dynamics calculations to OpenMM.
 Rigid body dynamics must be integrated on the CPU by the library user.
 Any communication between CPU and GPU causes a latency bottleneck.
 This bottleneck manifests as a large $O(1)$ term in the polynomial for algorithmic complexity.

 |  | Stable Time Step | Minimum Latency/Step | Maximum ns/day | Scaling | Force Computation | Integration |
 | :-----------------: | :--------: | :--------: | :-----: | :-: | :-: | :-: |